dswisher/buildings-and-baddies/README.md

 ## Current State

 Working towards figuring out collision detection and pathing.
-Clicking the mouse sets the target for all active creatures to the current mouse position.
+Right-clicking the mouse sets the target for all active creatures to the current mouse position.

+In the building mode, left-click to build an item.

 Keys:

-* B - add a building (hit again to cycle between buildings)
+* B - enter building build mode (hit again to cycle between buildings)
 * C - remove all creatures from the game
 * D - toggle debug mode (draws pathing on screen)
 * F - toggle FPS display
-* G - create a guard bot at the next mouse click
+* G - enter guard bot building mode
-* H - create a hover bot at the next mouse click
+* H - enter hover bot building mode
-* T - create a guard bot at the next mouse click
+* T - enter tread bot building mode
+* X - exit the game
 * ESC - exit build mode
-* X - exit the game
+* SPACE - pause the game

 Hover bots are faster than guard bots, and guard bots are faster than tread bots.